MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 ## Unused headers

 As your code evolves, you may no longer need some header files.
 This is hard to keep track of in a complex project.
-Over time, your build time may be slowed by the compiler processing unnecessary header files.
+Over time, your builds may take longer because the compiler is processing unnecessary header files.
 Include cleanup helps you find and remove unused headers.
 For example, what if `myFunc()` is commented out in `myProgram.cpp`:

 ```cpp
 // myProgram.cpp